fieldtrip/website/tutorial/source/sensitivity_maps.md

 The 275-channel CTF system has a maximum absolute sensitivity of about 60 fT/nAm and with the 144 axial sensors in FieldLine beta2 smart helmet we would obtain a maximum absolute sensitivity of approximately 120 fT/nAm.
 The FieldLine v3 sensors furthermore allow for recording in the tangential direction, which means that with 144 sensors you can record 288 channels.
 If we were to take that into account, the sensitivity of the OPM system would be even larger, especially for the superficial dipoles.

 However, what we have ignored so far is that the different sensors also have different intrinsic noise characteristics (the OPMs are more noisy) and different sensitivities to the environmental noise (the CTF sensors are axial gradiometers, the OPMs are magnetometers).
-A full analysis of the signal-to-noise ratio and the effect of the different sensor characteristics and arrangements falls ourtside the scope of this tutorial.
+A full analysis of the signal-to-noise ratio and the effect of the different sensor characteristics and arrangements falls outside the scope of this tutorial.
 The paper by Schoffelen et al (2025) on ["Optimal configuration of on-scalp OPMs with fixed channel counts"](https://doi.org/10.1162/imag.a.22) does a more thorough job and computes the effect that different sensor arrangements have on the sensitivity, also considering sensor noise, environmental noise, and head-movement related noise.
 The code for those simulations is shared on <https://github.com/schoffelen/opm_simulations>.
 Also the paper by Iivanainen et al (2017) on ["Measuring MEG closer to the brain: Performance of on-scalp sensor arrays"](https://doi.org/10.1016/j.neuroimage.2016.12.048) deals with this.

 ## Summary and conclusion